core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}

 When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{mess-processing}}, with the modifications described in this section.
+The security objectives of the pairwise mode are discussed in {{ssec-sec-objectives}}.

-The pairwise mode takes advantage of an existing security context for the group mode to establish a security context shared exclusively with any other member.
-In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme; for example signature with ECDSA, and encryption using AES-CCM with key derived with ECDH.
+The pairwise mode takes advantage of an existing Security Context for the group mode to establish a Security Context shared exclusively with any other member.
+In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme.
+This can be, for example, signature using ECDSA, and encryption using AES-CCM with a key derived with ECDH.
 The pairwise mode does not support intermediary verification of source authentication or integrity.

 The pairwise mode MAY be supported.
 The pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).
 An endpoint implementing only a silent server does not support the pairwise mode.